mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 "Homelab" is a colloquial term that's grown in popularity in the last few years.

-A homelab is a place in your home where you can experiment with IT hardware or software that you'd normally find in an office or data center.
+A homelab is a place in your home where you can experiment with IT hardware or software that you'd typically find in an office or data center.
 It can serve as a practice environment for new professional skills, or it can just be a place to play with interesting technology.

 ### Why build your own NAS?

-If you're new to the homelab world, or you have no experience building PCs, I recommend that you **don't build your own NAS**.
+If you're new to the homelab world or have no experience building PCs, I recommend that you **don't build your own NAS**.

 There are off-the-shelf solutions that offer similar functionality with a gentler learning curve.